-- 1987: Avenal SP and Northern California Women’s Facility opened.
+- 1987: Avenal SP and Northern California Women’s Facility open.

-- 1988: Corcoran and Chuckawalla Valley prison open.
+- 1988: Corcoran and Chuckawalla Valley prisons open.
 Also, $817 million prison bond issue passed by California voters.

 - 1989: Pelican Bay prison opens near Crescent City.

 - 1990: Central California Women’s Facility opens near Chowchilla.
-Meanwhile, a $450 million prison bond issue passed by California voters.
 The Joint Venture initiative passed by voters, allowing private employers to contract with the Department to hire inmates as employees.

-- 1991: Wasco State Prison opened, serving primarily as a processing center for incoming inmates.
+- 1991: Wasco State Prison opens, serving primarily as a reception center.

 - 1993: CSP-Los Angeles County, CSP-Centinela and North Kern SP open.